- find and display reference manual pages

 The online Reference Manual page directories are conventionally located in /usr/share/man.
 The nroff sources are located in the /usr/share/man/man* directories.
 The SGML sources are located in the /usr/share/man/sman* directories.
 Each directory corresponds to a section of the manual.
 Since these directories are optionally installed, they might not reside on your host.
 You might have to mount /usr/share/man from a host on which they do reside.

 If there are preformatted, up-to-date versions in the corresponding cat* or fmt* directories, man simply displays or prints those versions.
 If the preformatted version of interest is out of date or missing, man reformats it prior to display and stores the preformatted version if cat* or fmt* is writable.
-The windex database is not updated.
+The index files are not updated.
 See catman(1M).
 If directories for the preformatted versions are not provided, man reformats a page whenever it is requested. man uses a temporary file to store the formatted text during display.

 If the standard output is not a terminal, or if the `-' flag is given, man pipes its output through cat(1).
 Otherwise, man pipes its output through more(1) to handle paging and underlining on the screen.